makrai/notes/demszky-23-llm-psycho.md

 * Our recommendation is therefore to
   * acknowledge and incorporate the stoch asticity of LLM outputs into anal LLMs to generate multiple responses for any prompt and
-  * publish (in supplementary material) both the parameters and outputs.
-This
+  * publish (in supplementary material) both the parameters and outputs
     * aid reproducibility and also lead to more generalizable conclusions.
 We

-# Conclusion: how collaborative, team-science initiatives could advance
+# Conclusion: how collaborative, team-science initiatives could advance psy
-psychological science and inform an ethical future for the applications
+and inform an ethical future for the applications

 * The introduction of GPT (and related LLMs) is a revolutionary advancement in language-related technology that has profound implications for psychology
-  * Massive amounts of language data can now be harnessed to help psychologists to develop better measures, to perform larger and perhaps more definitive experiments, and to develop and
+  * Massive amounts of language data can now be harnessed to help psychologists to develop better measures, to perform larger and perhaps more definitive experiments
 * areas that are critical to society, such as education and mental health
 * three important investments the field can make to realize the full potential
-  * unlikely that any single researcher could make these investments on their
+  * unlikely that any single researcher could make these investments
   * need for collaborations across individual research groups, professional organizations (such as the Association for Psychological Science or the American Psychological Association), private industry and the funding community

 ## keystone datasets.
 These are large natural language databases

-* meet the highest standards for both expert and impact evaluation.
-Keystone
+* meet the highest standards for both expert and impact evaluation
-* represent populations and psychological constructs of interest; must rely
+* represent populations and psychological constructs of interest
-  * precise definitions of these psychological constructs (possibly including expert annotations); and must be
+  * precise definitions of these psychological constructs (possibly including expert annotations)
 * linked to psychologically important outcomes, such as real-world behaviour, mindset, health and mental health, or academic and career trajectory
 * eg the Texas Mindset Initiative is creating a large dataset of 1,000 Texas